 Do not use the phone during a thunderstorm.

 FACT . . .
-Stay off corded telephones and computers, because the lines can act as a conductor for the lightning.
-Cell phones and iPods can be risky to use also, because the metal in cell phones and iPod wires can also act as conductors for the lightning’s current.
+Stay off corded electronics, because the lines can act as a conductor for the lightning.
+Mobile phones and tablets can be risky to use also, because the metal the wires can also act as conductors for the lightning’s current.

 Rubber tires on a car protect you from lightning.